OpenNews/srccon-lead/logistics.md

 **Dates:** November 19 & 20

 [Check out the SRCCON:LEAD schedule](/schedule) for our full conference program.
+The entirety of SRCCON:POWER is covered by our [code of conduct](/conduct) and we've got a [support plan](/support) to back you up, too.

 ## Hotel